Nassau-Shatford Baseball Frequently Asked Questions

 Can I request a team?

-At the t-ball level, we try to honor requests to keep siblings and friends together as we want to make it as easy as possible for families and FUN for the children.
+At the tee ball level, we try to honor requests to keep siblings and friends together as we want to make it as easy as possible for families and FUN for the children.
 We give priority of placement to coaches children and build our teams around that.

-At the Minor/Major level we typically can not honor requests for a specific coach or team.
+At the Minor/Major level, we typically can not honor requests for a specific coach or team, however, we do keep siblings together unless otherwise requested.
 To keep our season fun and have balanced teams that are competitive, we hold player evaluations and a draft.
 Coaches are allowed to keep their own child(ren) up to a maximum of 3 players, and then the rest of the children are divided up (drafted) based on skill and ability.
-We follow Babe Ruth/Cal Ripken league rules regarding the draft and team selection.
+We follow Babe Ruth/Cal Ripken League rules regarding the draft and team selection.

 What equipment does my child need?

-Every child needs their own glove.
-A bat and batting helmet with required face cage is highly recommended, although the league does have some that we can share.
-We wear grey baseball pants – sweatpants/shorts are fine for the t-ball level.
-Baseball cleats are recommended for Minor/Major players and are optional for t-ball (sneakers are fine).
+Every child needs their own glove, a USA Baseball approved bat, and batting helmet with required face protection.
+Although the league does have some equipment that we can share, children usually prefer to have their own.
+We wear grey baseball pants and black belts/socks that you will need to purchase.
+Baseball cleats are recommended for Minor/Major players and are optional for tee ball (sneakers are fine).

-Visit our website at www.nassaubaseballassociation.com to view our STORE and shop Nassau Baseball equipment and fan gear!
-When you shop from us rather than a retailer, we earn 15% back for the league!
+Visit our website atwww.nassaubaseballassociation.com to view our STORE and shop Nassau-Shatford Baseball equipment and fan gear!

 Am I required to do fundraising?

-All players are given $10 worth of raffle tickets that are included with the cost of registration.
-Those can be filled out and submitted by the family, or sold to family/friends to recoup that $10.
+All players are expected to sell $20 worth of raffle tickets.
 Additional books of tickets can be requested and sold.
 Raffle ticket prize drawings are held on Opening Day.
 Rewards are given to players who sell the most tickets.

-Any player who registers for Nassau Baseball after March 15th will be required to buy out their candy and will not have the option to sell.
+Any player who registers for Nassau-Shatford Baseball after March 15th will be required to buy out their candy and will not have the option to sell.

 Are their other obligations I should know about?

 We are a small family run league.
-All of our board members are parents of players who volunteer their time to our league.
+All of our league officers are parents of players who volunteer their time to our league.
 Our coaches are not professionals – they are parent volunteers.
 It takes all families to actively participate and make our league function smoothly.

 Every team needs a Manager, a coach, and one or two assistant coaches as well as a team parent.
-With 14 teams in our league, that's at least 60 volunteers!
+With approximately 16 teams in our league, that's at least 60 volunteers!
 We need YOU – you don't need experience to volunteer!

 We open and close our field ourselves at the start and end of every season.
 We expect that it's “all hands on deck” and that families will come to help us rake leaves, put away/take out signs, clean up the concession stand, pick up trash, and whatever else is needed to keep our field in great shape.

-Our concession stand is parent run – during each game one parent from each team is required to take a turn in the concession stand.
+Our concession stand is parent-run – during each game, one parent from each team is required to take a turn at the concession stand.
 Team parents will organize this schedule at the start of the season.
+Each family is expected to provide at least 3 hours of concession stand coverage per child, per season.
+It is not a one and done obligation as we play more games than there are players per team!

-We also have several fun events through the year – often we attend a Valley Cats game as a group and the kids get to go out on the field.
-We have some late winter fun nights planned at DPS.
-We hold a yearly t-ball clinic.
-We have an opening day parade.
+We also have several fun events throughout the year – often we attend a Valley Cats game as a group and the kids get to go out on the field.
+We hold winter workouts in Castleton at Perfect Game Sports.
+We have an opening day parade and participate in the village Memorial Day parade.
 All events we hope families will participate in!